2014 Erste Bank Open – Singles

 Tommy Haas was the defending champion, but could not participate this year due to a shoulder injury.

 Andy Murray won the title by defeating David Ferrer 5–7, 6–2, 7–5 in the final.
+This was Ferrer's tenth defeat in his last eleven ATP World Tour's finals.

 Seeds

 The top four seeds receive a bye into the second round.